 Christa Couture has toured, recorded, and made ends meet in music for 10 years.
 Her most recent album THE LIVING RECORD garnered “Best of 2012” picks by CBC Music, The Georgia Straight, and Corby’s Orbit.

 2014 saw the hugely successful crowdfunding “Kneeraiser” campaign and 2016 will see the release of her fourth full-length album LONG TIME LEAVING – her second collaboration with producer Steve Dawson.

-She is the managing editor of RPM.fm “Indigenous Music Culture,” a cyborg, a knitter, a whiskey drinker, and then some.
+She is the project manager of Revolutions Per Minute (RPM.fm), a cyborg, a knitter, a whiskey drinker, and then some.
 As a writer and storyteller, the National Post wrote of Couture’s essay “These Are My Children” as “the most powerful story” in the book “The M Word: Conversations on Motherhood” edited by Kerry Claire and published by Goose Lane (2014).
 Her essay “Wallflower, Late Bloomer” won third place in Room Magazine’s 2014 non-fiction writing contest and was the basis for her much-acclaimed live performance on CBC Radio’s DNTO of her story “Finding New Life with a New Leg” (2015).

 From the start, Toronto-based halfbreed/Cree Christa Couture established herself as a singer-songwriter with sharp-shooting wit, effortless grace and heart-on-sleeve intensity.

 This “criminally underrated songwriter” (Alex Varty, Georgia Straight), released her third album THE LIVING RECORD in September 2012.